 - Peanut butter

 Exercise and Anxiety

 Exercise is also great for anxiety, especially outdoors.
 It not only helps burn off all the stressful energy that can build up in the body, but is also a great mood lifter.
-Exercise can also help change your mind-set, boost self-esteem and help calm an over active mind.
-Even if you just start with a walk in nature, just being in the outdoors in the fresh air and different surroundings, can really help lift your mood and bring a new focus to your day.
+Exercise can also help change your mindset, boost self-esteem and help calm an overactive mind.
+Even if you just start with a walk in nature, just being in the outdoors in the fresh air and different surroundings can really help lift your mood and bring a new focus to your day.

 I personally found exercise a huge benefit, it was not the reason for my recovery, but it did play a big part in it.
 I started off not being able to run 20 yards, to completing a half marathon, if you follow me on Instagram, you will see me in action.
 I also bought a bike and joined a walking club and started swimming.
-Not easy for someone who suffered with anxiety, but once I started, I got the bug and felt a whole lot better.
+Not easy for someone who suffered from anxiety, but once I started, I got the bug and felt a whole lot better.

 Benefits of Exercise

 - Reduction in stress